 Excellent Value For Money

 The country has impressed more than a few budget-conscious organisations by offering 5-star quality at 4-star prices.
-Estonia is considerably than in most of northern and central Europe, especially given the Scandinavian levels of quality.
+Estonia is considerably cheaper than in most of northern and central Europe, especially given the Scandinavian levels of quality.